Skip to main content

 Why these two differ

 The most material structural difference between these two funds is cost.
-The Russell Investments Hedged Sustainable Global Shares Fund charges an annual fund charge of 0.33%, while the Schroder Sustainable Global Core PIE Fund (Hedged) charges 0.39% — a six-basis-point gap that, applied to funds of roughly similar size (~NZD 768m and ~NZD 732m respectively), compounds meaningfully over time for investors holding either position.
+The Russell Investments Hedged Sustainable Global Shares Fund discloses an annual fund charge of 0.33%, while the Schroder Sustainable Global Core PIE Fund (Hedged) discloses 0.39% — a six-basis-point gap that, applied to fund sizes of roughly NZD 744 million and NZD 732 million respectively, represents a meaningful dollar difference in ongoing fees at scale.

-Always verify these details against the current PDS and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.
+Both managers offer these as standalone managed funds, not as KiwiSaver scheme accounts.
+Verify all figures against each fund's current PDS and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.

 What's different at a glance